Metal 3D printing company Markforged announces plans to go public via SPAC – TechCrunch

 The company says its technology has been used to print north of 10 million parts since its 2013 founding, with its machines deployed in some 10,000 locations across 70 countries.
 Last year, it pulled in around $70 million in revenue.
 It has raised north of $136 million thus far, including an $82 million round back in 2019.

-3D printing seen some strong growth in recent years, and that’s expected to continue as companies look to the technology to expand beyond the rapid prototyping it’s best known for.
+3D printing has seen some strong growth in recent years, and that’s expected to continue as companies look to the technology to expand beyond the rapid prototyping for which it’s best known.
 Metal printing from the likes of Markforged and competitors including Desktop Metal are seen as an important step, offering far more durability than plastic deposits.

 SPACs are, of course, becoming an increasingly popular route for taking companies public.
 Hardware makers haven’t been a huge player thus far (with a few exceptions like smart lock mater, Latch), though that looks like it may be changing.
 The deal is expected to close over the summer.